 The relationship between the internal and external clocks in this mode is shown in Figure 11.
-A clock at the output update data rate ( $2\times$ the input data rate) must be applied to the CLK inputs.
-Internal dividers then create the internal $1\times$ clock necessary for the input latches.
-Although the input latches are updated on the rising edge of the delayed internal $1\times$ clock, the setup-and-hold times given in the Digital Specifications table are with respect to the rising edge of the external $2\times$ clock.
-With the PLL disabled, a load-dependent delayed version of the $1\times$ clock is present at the PLLLOCK pin.
+A clock at the output update data rate (2× the input data rate) must be applied to the CLK inputs.
+Internal dividers then create the internal 1× clock necessary for the input latches.
+Although the input latches are updated on the rising edge of the delayed internal 1× clock, the setup-and-hold times given in the Digital Specifications table are with respect to the rising edge of the external 2× clock.
+With the PLL disabled, a load-dependent delayed version of the 1× clock is present at the PLLLOCK pin.
 This signal can be used to synchronize the external data.

 Figure 11.
-Timing Requirements, Interleaved (2×) Mode with PLL Disabled
+Timing Requirements, Interleaved (2×) Mode With PLL Disabled

-Updates to the data at input Ports 1 and 2 should be synchronized to the specific rising edge of the external $2\times$ clock that corresponds to the rising edge of the $1\times$ internal clock, as shown in Figure 11.
-To ensure synchronization, a Logic 1 must be momentarily applied to the RESET pin.
-Doing this and returning RESET to Logic 0 brings the $1\times$ clock at PLLLOCK to a Logic 1.
-On the next rising edge of the $2\times$ clock, the $1\times$ clock will go to Logic 0.
-On the second rising edge of the $2\times$ clock, the $1\times$ clock (PLLLOCK) will again go to Logic 1, as well as update the data in both of the input latches.
-The details of this are shown in Figure 12.
+Updates to the data at input Ports 1 and 2 should be synchronized to the specific rising edge of the external 2× clock which corresponds to the rising edge of the 1× internal clock as shown in Figure 11.
+To ensure synchronization, a Logic "1" must be momentarily applied to the RESET pin.
+Doing this and returning RESET to Logic "0" brings the 1× clock at PLLLOCK to a Logic "1."
+On the next rising edge of the 2× clock, the 1× clock will go to Logic "0."
+On the second rising edge of the 2× clock, the 1× clock (PLLLOCK) will again go to Logic "1," as well as update the data in both of the input latches.
+The details of this are given in Figure 12.

 Figure 12.
-RESET Function Timing with PLL Disabled
+Reset Function Timing with PLL Disabled

 For proper synchronization, sufficient delay must be present between the time RESET goes low and the rising edge of the $2\times$ clock.
-RESET going low must occur either at least tRS ns before the rising edge of the $2\times$ clock, or tRH ns afterwards.
-In the first case, the immediately occurring CLK rising edge will cause PLLLOCK to go low.
-In the second case, the next CLK rising edge will toggle PLLLOCK.
+RESET going low must occur either at least t{RS} ns before the rising edge of the $2\times$ clock, or t{RH} ns afterwards.
+In the former case, the immediately occurring CLK rising edge will cause PLLLOCK to go low.
+In the latter case, the next CLK rising edge will toggle PLLLOCK.